Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices: Abstract

 \section{Abstract}

 Nanostructuring on length scales corresponding to phonon mean free paths provides control over heat flow in semiconductors and makes it possible to engineer their thermal properties.
 However, the influence of boundaries limits the validity of bulk models, while first principles calculations are too computationally expensive to model real devices.
 Here we use extreme ultraviolet beams to study phonon transport dynamics in a 3D nanostructured silicon \textit{metalattice} with deep nanoscale feature size, and observe dramatically reduced thermal conductivity relative to bulk.
 To explain this behavior, we develop a predictive theory wherein thermal conduction separates into a geometric \textit{permeability} component and an intrinsic \textit{viscous} contribution, arising from a new and universal effect of nanoscale confinement on phonon flow.
-Using both experiments and atomistic simulations, we show that our theory is valid for a general set of highly-confined silicon nanosystems, from metalattices, nanomeshes, porous nanowires to nanowire networks.
-This new analytical theory of thermal conduction can be used to predict and engineer phonon transport in boundary-dominated nanosystems, that are of great interest for next-generation energy-efficient devices.
+Using experiments and atomistic simulations, we show that our theory applies to a general set of highly-confined silicon nanosystems, from metalattices, nanomeshes, porous nanowires to nanowire networks, of great interest for next-generation energy-efficient devices.